Information about new properties and completion notices

 - a building is considered to have been completed; or

-- where the work remaining to be done can reasonably be expected to be complete within three months
+- The work remaining to be done can reasonably be expected to be complete by a date within three months

 How we decide a completion date